-- 59. With the above in mind, minor modifications to the proposals and information is requested.
-This is to secure a better considered scheme that includes robust mitigation measures that reduce the identified adverse effects. - 60.
-Please see point 26 for relevant guidance on conserving and enhancing the abutting National Landscape. - 61.
-In addition, we recommend adherence to the planning and land management guidelines for the N1 LCA, which includes the conservation and enhancement of tree cover and hedgerow oaks. - 62.
-High Weald National Landscape Dark Skies Planning Advice states that developments should be located away from dark sky sensitive areas, avoiding AW in particular.
-Lighting design details must ensure that light spill is prevented in order to retain the rural character of the local landscape and prevent indirect deterioration of key landscape features. - 63.
-Submitted drawings and survey do not clearly differentiate between existing and proposed trees and vegetation, and contain discrepancies.
+59. With the above in mind, minor modifications to the proposals and information is requested.
+This is to secure a better considered scheme that includes robust mitigation measures that reduce the identified adverse effects.
+60. Please see point 26 for relevant guidance on conserving and enhancing the abutting National Landscape.
+61. In addition, we recommend adherence to the planning and land management guidelines for the N1 LCA, which includes the conservation and enhancement of tree cover and hedgerow oaks.
+62. High Weald National Landscape Dark Skies Planning Advice states that developments should be located away from dark sky sensitive areas, avoiding AW in particular.
+Lighting design details must ensure that light spill is prevented in order to retain the rural character of the local landscape and prevent indirect deterioration of key landscape features.
+Lighting details not submitted, however we acknowledge comments made within the Landscape Rebuttal.
+As such, we are satisfied to secure lighting details via a suitably worded condition, if the outstanding concerns are resolved, that satisfies the requirements of HDPF Policy 30 in regard to the abutting National Landscape.
+Condition.
+63. Submitted drawings and survey do not clearly differentiate between existing and proposed trees and vegetation, and contain discrepancies.
 For example, the site layout plan indicates a mature oak tree that has since been felled, resulting in increased visibility into the site from Handcross Rd.
-Existing vegetation must be detailed in order to establish the landscape baseline and design a suitable mitigation strategy. - 64.
-We also note that the tree survey submitted has not surveyed all trees and vegetation on site.
+Existing vegetation must be detailed in order to establish the landscape baseline and design a suitable mitigation strategy.
+Not yet addressed.
+As per point 43, it cannot be inferred that the tree survey is adequate or comprehensive.
+Given the abutting National Landscape, we continue to request an accurately detailed plan of the southern boundary in particular.
+Outstanding and to be submitted prior to determination.
+64. We also note that the tree survey submitted has not surveyed all trees and vegetation on site.
 As above, an accurate baseline is required.
-The highlighted areas in yellow have not been surveyed:
+The highlighted areas in yellow have not been surveyed: As above.
+Outstanding and to be submitted prior to determination.